mlange-42/yarner/docs/Features.md

 particularly if multiple programming languages are used within the same document.

 By properly labelling all code blocks, it is then possible to write a program in multiple programming languages at once.
-Whether this is practical or not remains to be seen, but it is supported nonetheless.
 By then supplying a language name on the command line, only code blocks in that language are used when generating the tangled source.
 For example, here is a trivial program written in two languages: